mryt66/Flappy-bird-rl/README.md

 Training Integration:
 The training process involves both Unity and Python.
 Unity serves as the environment simulator, while Python handles the AI agent's logic and learning.
 Unity-Python Connection
 The communication between Unity and Python is facilitated through observation files, enabling:
 State Sharing: Unity sends the current game state to Python for processing.
 Action Responses: Python computes the optimal action (flap or no-flap) and sends it back to Unity.

 ## How to run
-Note: this version is just simple visualization in Pygame To run the visualiztion of trained model, type in terminal:
+Note: this version is just simple visualization in Pygame.
+To run the visualiztion of trained model, type in terminal:
 ```
    git clone https://github.com/mryt66/Flappy-bird-rl.git